Sedalia Golf Course

 Par 5

 This par 5 provides a good chance for birdie with a good tee shot.
-Avoid the fairway bunkers on the right and out of bounds on the left to have any chance at going for the green.
+Avoid the fairway bunkers on the right & out of bounds on the left to have any chance at going for the green.
 If laying up, be aware of the fairway bunker located on the right about 60 yards short of the green.
-A par from this bunker is very difficult.
+Getting a par from this bunker is very difficult.
 Greenside bunkers from the left and right protect this large green that deceptively slopes from right to left.

 Hole #6